What is Market Research?

 The investigator must choose the means through which the participants can be contacted.
 Participants can be reached by email, phone, in individual or online.

 7. Collect Information

 It is one of the costly marketing research techniques.
-At this point, the investigator must implement techniques for collecting the data, and it may find it hard to gather the right data due to the preference of the defendant, the lack of willingness to reply or not at residence.
+At this point, the investigator must implement techniques for collecting the data.

 When the data has been gathered, the next stage is to arrange it in such a manner that some assessment can be achieved.
 Researchers use several statistical techniques.